jblindsay/whitebox-tools/manual/WhiteboxToolsManual.md

 -\-variant           Optional variant value.
 Options include 3x3 and 5x5 (default is 3x3) -\-clip              Optional amount to clip the distribution tails by, in percent (default is 0.0)

-*Example Usage*:
+*Command-line Interface*:
 ```
 >>./whitebox_tools -r=SobelFilter -v --wd="/path/to/data/" ^
 -i=image.dep -o=output.dep --variant=5x5 --clip=1.0

 ```

+*Python Function Name*: ```sobel_filter```

 #### 6.10.26 StandardDeviationFilter

-*Description*:
-Assigns each cell in the output grid the standard deviation of values in a moving window centred on each grid cell in the input raster
+Assigns each cell in the output grid the standard deviation of values in a moving window centred on each grid cell in the input raster.

 *Parameters*: